 MP for Maldon

-Sir John Whittingdale is a long-serving Conservative MP for Maldon, first elected in 1992.
-He has held ministerial roles in Culture, Media and Sport and in Science, Innovation and Technology, and is currently a member of the Foreign Affairs Committee.
-He has also served as a Shadow Minister for Health and Social Care during 2024.
+Sir John Whittingdale is a long‑serving Conservative MP for Maldon, first elected in 1992.
+He currently serves on the Foreign Affairs Committee (since 2024-10-21) and has previously held ministerial roles in the Culture, Media and Sport, Digital, Culture, Media and Sport, and Science, Innovation and Technology departments, giving him experience across culture, technology and international affairs.

-Whittingdale has 13 declared financial interests, including six entries for gifts, benefits and hospitality from UK sources; two miscellaneous entries; two entries for visits outside the UK; one entry for land or property; one entry noting a family member engaged in third-party lobbying; and one entry for gifts and benefits from sources outside the UK.
+The declared financial interests total 13 items: six gifts/benefits or hospitality from UK sources; two miscellaneous entries; two visits outside the UK; one entry noting a family member engaged in third‑party lobbying; one gifts/benefits from sources outside the UK; and one land or property entry.

 Generated 21 February 2026